-Let the steak rest for a few minutes then slice it into thin slices at an angle across the grain.
+Let the steak rest for a few minutes, and then slice it into thin slices at an angle across the grain.

 The resting period when you take the steak off the grill is important.
 If you cut the steak immediately, it will lose more juice, making it drier and less flavorful.